kirithikka/web-directory/README.md

 php artisan serve
 ```

+Add SCOUT_DRIVER=database to .env file to use laravel scout's database driver

 Create .env.testing file for testing.
 Also, create a new DB for running automated tests.
 Use this DB name in the DB_DATABASE constant.

 To run the tests, run